CURRENCIES: Dollar Hits Two-month High Against Yen As Bond-yield Gap Exploited

 Still, one source of weakness was lackluster wage inflation, which analysts said limited the dollar's upside.

 Still, as far as the yen is concerned, bond yields have diverged in recent weeks, helping "carry trades" that borrow cheaply in one currency to buy in another with higher interest rates.
-The spread between 10-year U.S. Treasury yields and its Japanese counterpart traded at its widest in two months.
+The spread between 10-year U.S. Treasury yields and its Japanese counterpart was its widest in two months.

 Read: Central banks are now closer to getting it wrong, Ray Dalio says (http://www.marketwatch.com/story/lets-thank-central-banks-but-theyre-closer-to-getting-it-wrong-now-ray-dalio-says-2017-07-07)